God's declaration of love to us

 It reminds me of Hamlet, a play by Shakespeare.
 In this story, Prince Hamlet has learned that his uncle Klaudius killed Hamlet's father and married his mother to seize the throne.
 Therefore, Hamlet secretly plans to kill his uncle / stepfather in an act of revenge.
 The perfect opportunity arises, but the king is praying, so Hamlet postpones the attack.
 If I kill him during his confession, he will go to heaven, Hamlet concludes.
 If I wait and kill him after he has sinned again, but before he announces it, then he will go to hell.
 Many people share Hamlet's ideas about God and human sin.

-When they came to faith, they were told that if and until they did not repent and believe, they would be completely separated from God and the blood of Christ would and could not work for them.
-Belief in this error led them to another error: every time they fell back into sin, God would withdraw his grace from them and the blood of Christ would no longer cover them.
-This is why, when people are honest about their sinfulness, throughout their Christian life they wonder whether God has cast them out.
-None of this is good news.
+When they came to faith, they were told that if and until they repented and believed, they would be completely separated from God, and the blood of Christ would not and could not be effective for them.
+Believing this error led them to another error: that every time they fell back into sin, God would withdraw his grace from them, and the blood of Christ would no longer cover them.
+This is why—if people are honest about their sinfulness—they spend their entire Christian life wondering if God has rejected them.
+Neither of these things is good news.
 But the gospel is good news.
-The gospel does not tell us that we are separate from God and that there is something we must do in order for God to grant us his grace.
-The Gospel tells us that God the Father in Christ will bring all things, including you and me, including all people (Colossians 1,19-20) has reconciled.
+The gospel doesn't tell us that we are separated from God and that we have to do something for God to grant us his grace.
+The gospel tells us that God the Father in Christ embraces all things, including you and me, including all people.
+(Kol 1,19-20). has reconciled.

-God's love doesn't depend on anything we do or not do.
-The gospel is a declaration of what is already true - a declaration of the unyielding love of the Father for all humanity revealed in Jesus Christ through the Holy Spirit.
-God loved you before you ever repented or believed anything, and nothing you or anyone else ever does will change that (Romans 5,8; 8,31-39).
+God's love does not depend on anything we do or don't do.
+The gospel is a declaration of what is already true—a declaration of the Father's unwavering love for all humanity, revealed in Jesus Christ through the Holy Spirit.
+God loved you before you ever repented or believed anything, and nothing you or anyone else ever does will change that.Röm 5,8; 8,31-39).

 The gospel is about a relationship, a relationship with God that became reality for us through God's own action in Christ.
 It's not about a set of requirements, nor about a mere intellectual acceptance of a series of religious or biblical facts.
 Jesus Christ not only stood by us at the judgment seat of God; he drew us into himself and made us with him and in him through the Holy Spirit to God's own beloved children.